ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

     properties that all batches for this task must have.
 Defined in I-D.draft-ietf-ppm-dap-02. */
     QueryConfig query_config;

-    /* The maximum number of times a batch of reports may be queried by the Collector. */
-    uint16 max_batch_lifetime;

     /* Time up to which Clients are allowed to upload to this task.
 See https://github.com/ietf-wg-ppm/draft-ietf-ppm-dap/pull/304.
 Defined